 Isolation vs. quarantine

-COVID-19 cases and close contacts must follow different procedure in order to be cleared to return to campus.
-The team will inform you what to do based on your circumstances.
+COVID-19 cases and close contacts must follow different procedures in order to be cleared to return to campus.

 - A case is someone who tests positive for COVID-19.

 - A close contact is someone who was within 6 feet of an infected person for at least 15 minutes starting from 2 days before illness onset (or, for asymptomatic patients, 2 days prior to specimen collection) until the time the patient is isolated or their infectious period ends.

 Isolation is when a person tests positive for COVID-19 and therefore must be separated from other people.
 The person should remain isolated during their entire infectious period from the time of 2 days before onset until they meet ALL the following criteria:

 - at least 10 days after onset of illness (after date that first positive lab specimen collected in the case of an asymptomatic person) AND